mrefferdk/docker-katas/labs/07-building-an-image.md

 Try now to first:

 - remove the container
-- remove the image file as well with the `image rm` [command](https://docs.docker.com/engine/reference/commandline/image_rm/).
+- remove the image file as well with the `docker image rm` [command](https://docs.docker.com/engine/reference/commandline/image_rm/).
 - make `docker image ls` again to see that it's gone.

 ### Instructions